-We’re introducing an updated self-paced experience that makes classes easier for learners to follow and for you to build.
-This article focuses on what’s new in the updated self-paced experience and how to navigate the transition.
+The updated self-paced experience makes it easier for learners to follow and for you to build classes.
+This article covers what’s changing and how to update your classes.

 For guidance on enrollments, pacing, and teacher support timing, refer to How Self-Paced Classes Work for Teachers.